nirvantyagi/versa/README.md

 ## Installation/Build

-Like in the main branch, the provided Dockerfile will install all needed dependencies and pull and compile code.
+Like in the main branch, the same [installation sequence](https://github.com/nirvantyagi/versa/blob/master/README.md#installationbuild) is required.

-To run the server a Redis instance must be accessible at `redis://127.0.0.1/`.
+In addition, a Redis instance must be accessible at the canonical port:address `redis://127.0.0.1/`

-Finally `cd` into the server directory and run `cargo run`
+Finally, `cd` into the server directory and run `cargo run`